unmacaque/spring/spring-testcontainers/README.md

 # spring-testcontainers

-Run `mvn verify` to execute the Testcontainers integration test class.
+Run the Gradle task `integrationTest` to execute the Testcontainers integration test class.